saralenzi/convectiveFoam1.0/readme.txt

 How to use convectiveFoam1.0 :

-- clone the source files in your preferred directory
+- Download the source files in your preferred directory

 - Be sure the environment variables of OpenFoam 4.x have been loaded in your terminal window

-- enter in the convectiveFoam1.0 folder and install it running the script:
+- Enter in the convectiveFoam1.0 folder and install it running the script:
     ./Allwmake

+- Enter in the PrInfRa3e6 folder and run:
+./Allclean
+./Allrun